NivaldoFarias/cms-poc/server/README.md

   - [Suppliers](#suppliers)
   - [Provisions](#provisions)

-# Installation and Usage
+# Running the Server

+With the respective pre-requisites installed and the repository cloned or downloaded _(see [Installation and Usage](https://github.com/NivaldoFarias/customer-management#installation-and-usage))_, run the commands that corresponds to your case:

+## Locally
 ###### Pre-requisites: Node.js `^18.12.0`, Git `^2.33.0`

-With the pre-requisites and the repository cloned or downloaded _(see [Installation and Usage](https://github.com/NivaldoFarias/customer-management#installation-and-usage))_, run the following commands:

 ```bash
 # Install dependencies